About Target CPA bidding for video ads

-This bid strategy can help you reach customers who are likely to take an action, such as installing your mobile app.
-Target CPA bidding focuses on maximizing conversions for your video ads, rather than views, as in CPV bidding.
-You still pay per view, but AdWords automatically sets your bids to help you get more conversions.
+This bid strategy can help you reach customers who are likely to take an action, such as purchasing or filling out a form on your website.
+Target CPA bidding focuses on maximizing conversions for your video ads, so that you pay for conversions rather than views, as in CPV bidding.
+TrueView for action campaigns use target CPA bidding to optimize in order to drive clicks and relevant conversions on your website.

 How it works

-To use target CPA for your TrueView campaign, you must first set up conversion tracking for installs of your mobile app.
-Once you set up conversion tracking, you can start using target CPA by selecting Target CPA under “Bidding” when you create your campaign, or in campaign settings for existing campaigns.
+To use target CPA for your TrueView campaign, you must first set up conversion tracking on your website.
+Once you set up conversion tracking, you can start using target CPA by selecting Target CPA under “Bidding” when you create your TrueView for action campaign, or in campaign settings for existing campaigns.

 You’ll set your target CPA, which is the average amount you want to pay for a conversion.
 AdWords uses conversion data from your campaigns to predict how likely an engaged view of your ad is to make a user convert.
 Based on this prediction, AdWords automatically manages your bids to maximize conversions at your target CPA.

 Note: Target CPA does not include View-through conversions in optimization.

 Your actual CPA may be above or below your target CPA.
 This is because:

 - Your actual CPA depends on factors outside Google's control, like changes to your website, your ads, or increased competition in ad auctions.

 - Your actual conversion rate can be lower than the predicted conversion rate.

 Tips to optimize your target CPA for website conversions